Hua Yue Xin Yi Liu He Ba Fa or Water Boxing

 WU YI HUI: The man who introduced LHBF to the general public.

-A famous teacher and a significant contributor and organizer of LHBF was Wu Yi Hui (1887-1958) a native of Tieling who migrated to Beijing where he taught many people.
-Although there were eight generations before him, Wu structured and greatly popularized the form.
+The key teacher and a significant organizer of LHBF was Wu Yi Hui (1887-1958) a native of Tieling who migrated to Beijing where he taught many people.
+There has been a claim of eight generations preceeding him but that might be instructional heritage not specifically LHBF.
+Wu structured and greatly popularized this form.
 A widely travelled and skilled man, Wu practiced calligraphy, painting and boxing.
-His martial talents made him well known gathering accolades even from the creator of Yi Quan, Wang Xiang Zhai.
+His martial talents made him well known, gathering accolades even from the creator of Yi Quan, Wang Xiang Zhai.

-His family, during the year 1896, moved to the city of Kai Feng, a famous center for Jewish Chinese and some Muslim practitioners.
-While there Wu studied Xin Yi (3 Level 12 Powers), the Lu Hong Eight Forms and the Sleeping Qigong attributed to Chen Xi Yi (Chen Tuan) the supposed original of LHBF.
+His family, during 1896, moved to the city of Kai Feng, a famous center for Jewish Chinese and Muslim practitioners.
+While staying there Wu studied Xin Yi (3 Level 12 Powers), the Lu Hong Eight Forms and the Sleeping Qigong attributed to Chen Xi Yi (Chen Tuan) the legendary original of LHBF.
+This is interesting because it gives slight provenance to the legend of Chen Xi on he style.
 After a few years in KaiFeng he found the teacher Chen Cuang Di (along with teachers Yan GuoXing and Chen He Lu).

 At the age of 18 Chen jointed the BaoDing Military Academy.
 In his spare time he studied martial arts with Chen He Lu at the Kuan Yin Temple.